juanberrios/Diminutive-Suffix-Productivity/progress_report.md

   - For the next progress report I want to focus on the linguistic side and go from exploratory to statistical analysis.
   - I plan to add range of visualizations that help discern patterns in the data.
   - I might further refine my frequency-based cleaning procedure.
 This is not a priority as of now but it's something I might come back to.

+## 3rd progress report

+- April 13, 2020.
+- Summary:
+  - Updated code on (existing) notebooks [corpus processing](https://github.com/Data-Science-for-Linguists-2020/Diminutive-Suffix-Productivity/blob/master/code/corpus_processing.ipynb) and [cleaning and exploratory analysis](https://github.com/Data-Science-for-Linguists-2020/Diminutive-Suffix-Productivity/blob/master/code/cleaning_analysis.ipynb) in light of the computational efficiency discussions we have had in class.
+I am now using less memory and I cleaned up the code by creating master functions.
+In the latter notebook I also updated visualizations.
+I also created a (new continuing) [notebook]((https://github.com/Data-Science-for-Linguists-2020/Diminutive-Suffix-Productivity/blob/master/code/statistics_analysis.ipynb) solely for analysis.
+I started addressing my research questions by looking at differences between statistical measures of productivity.
+A summary of findings up to this point is in included in the notebook, as well as visualizations.
+Lastly, I also edited my `README.md` to add new components and a link to my guestbook.
+Data files are finished as of my last report.
+- What there is left to do:
+  - Given that I have all the numbers now, as a last step I would like to employ inferential statistics to examine whether certain differences (between countries or between suffixes) are statistically significant.
+  - I might further refine and/or new forms of visualizations of the results.